 After first 2 hours of work - new machine or machine fitted with new belts.

-- ✓ Check all nuts and bolt for tightness retighten if required. - ✓ Check belt tension and taper lock tightness adjust / tighten if required (refer to belt section for details of adjustment).
+- Check all nuts and bolts for tightness retighten if required. - ✓ Check belt tension and adjust if required refer to belt section for details of adjustment.

 After every 8 hours of work